 A good way to improve muscle power is with your legs.
 They bear most responsibility for mobility.
 “Doing quicker movements against resistance, like one’s own body weight, can be an effective means of developing power,” say Dr. Storer

-You need to target all major muscle groups and workout two to three times a week.
+You need to target all major muscle groups and workout two to three times a week, and much of this can be done from home.

 Add Protein to Your Diet